udu-games/UDU_SDK_package/Documentation~/udu-Connecting-To-Specific-Controller.md

 ## Summary

-*Note: This documentation is intended to guide users through the process of connecting to one or severals specific UDU controllers using their MAC adress.*
+*Note: This documentation is intended to guide users through the process of connecting to one or severals specific UDU controllers using their MAC adress.
+Your application can connect to a **single** controller at a time.*

 ## Prerequisites: